Red-Alert-Labs/pub-SIDON/README.md

 # SIDON
+Research project to automate discovery of vulnerability in firmware binaries.
 ## Backend Server
 Python web framework is used to develop the backend application.
 It provides a REST API, authenticated by JWT tokens.
 The django framework was used to develop the RESTFUL API.
 The authentication is managed by the in built django admin module.